AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Methods.md

 ## Parameters
 Functions can take [parameters](https://www.thoughtco.com/definition-of-parameters-958124) (sometimes called arguments).
 The function can then use these values as variables.
 When declaring parameters, be sure to declare their type as well.
 A simple method '_add_' could take two numbers as parameters and return their sum.
-Parameters should be declared as a part of the parameters list (inside the parentheses following the function name) and should be prefaced
+Parameters should be declared as a part of the parameters list (inside the parentheses following the function name) and should be prefaced by their datatype.
+If you have multiple parameters, they should be comma-separated.

 ```C++
 #include <iostream>